How to Know If Your Job Is Your Calling

 You wake up.
 You commute.
 You work.
 You come home.

-And somewhere in the routine, a question surfaces: Is this what I was made for?
+And somewhere in the routine, a question surfaces: is this what I was made for?

 Maybe your job is fine.
-Maybe it even pays well.
+Maybe it pays well.
 But "fine" and "called" are not the same thing.

-Or maybe your job is hard, draining, and thankless — and you wonder if that discomfort means you are in the wrong place.
-Or if it is just part of the cost.
+Or maybe your job is hard, draining, and thankless — and you wonder if that discomfort means you are in the wrong place, or just paying the cost of the right one.
+The question is not always easy to answer.
+But it matters.
+Here is how to think about it honestly.

 First: Your Job Does Not Have to Be Your Calling

+Let us clear this up immediately.
 Your job is what you do for money.
 Your calling is what you do for God and others — the unique way you are wired to serve and contribute.
+Sometimes those overlap.
+Sometimes they do not.

 Paul was a tentmaker.
 That was his job.
 His calling was to plant churches and preach the gospel.
 His job funded his calling.

 If your job is not your calling, that does not mean you are failing.
-It might mean your job is the platform — and your calling happens outside of it.
+It might mean your job is the platform — and your calling happens through it, alongside it, or beyond it.
+Understanding what a calling actually is is the first step to knowing whether your job qualifies.

 Signs Your Job Might Be Your Calling